rozumden/fmo-cpp-demo/README.md

 ## Parameters:

---exposure  Set exposure value.
+`--exposure <float> ` Set exposure value.
 Should be between 0 and 1.
 Usually between 0.03 and 0.1.

---fps       Set number of frames per second.
+`--fps `      Set number of frames per second.

---p2cm      Set how many cm are in one pixel on object.
+`--p2cm `     Set how many cm are in one pixel on object.
 Used for speedm estimation.
 More dominant than --radius.

---dfactor   Differential image threshold factor.
+`--dfactor `  Differential image threshold factor.
 Default 1.0.

---radius    Set object radius in cm.
+`--radius   ` Set object radius in cm.
 Used for speed estimation.
 Used if --p2cm is not specified.
 By default used for tennis/floorball: 3.6 cm.

 ## To run for a specific video:
-fmo-desktop --input <path> --demo
+> fmo-desktop --input <path> --demo

-## Help:
+## Help
-fmo-desktop --help
+> fmo-desktop --help